WICG/trust-token-api/README.md

 ### Cross-site Information Transfer

-Trust tokens transfer information about one first-party cookie to another, and we have cryptographic guarantees that each token only contains a small amount of information.
+Private state tokens transfer information about one first-party cookie to another, and we have cryptographic guarantees that each token only contains a small amount of information.
 Still, if we allow many token redemptions on a single page, the first-party cookie for user U on domain A can be encoded in the trust token information channel and decoded on domain B, allowing domain B to learn the user's domain A cookie until either 1p cookie is cleared.
 Separate from the concern of channels allowing arbitrary communication between domains, some identification attacks---for instance, a malicious redeemer attempting to learn the exact set of issuers that have granted tokens to a particular user, which could be identifying---have similar mitigations.

 #### Mitigation: Dynamic Issuance / Redemption Limits

 To mitigate this attack, we place limits on both issuance and redemption.
 At issuance, we require [user activation](https://html.spec.whatwg.org/multipage/interaction.html#activation) with the issuing site.
-At redemption, we can slow down the rate of redemption by returning cached Redemption Records when an issuer attempts too many refreshes (see also the [token exhaustion](#trust-token-exhaustion) problem).
+At redemption, we can slow down the rate of redemption by returning cached Redemption Records when an issuer attempts too many refreshes (see also the [token exhaustion](#private-state-token-exhaustion) problem).
 These mitigations should make the attack take a longer time and require many user visits to recover a full user ID.

 #### Mitigation: Allowed/Blocked Issuer Lists